-Tape: Masking tape or any type of low tack tape.
+Tape: low tack, artist Masking Tape or any type of low tack tape.

-Solvents: To apply a more painterly look to your work, I use Gamsol.
-You can use any cheap water color type of brush for applying Gamsol.
+Solvents: To apply a more painterly look to your work and/or speed up some of the rendering, I use Gamsol by Gamblin.
+You can use any inexpensive, stiff bristle brush for applying Gamsol.
 Gamsol is an odorless mineral spirit.

 Clipboard: Any type of clipboard that is larger than the paper you are drawing on.